Bluedot-Innovation/BluedotAirshipDemoApp-Android/README.md

-# UrbanAirship Events Example
+# Airship Events Example

-A sample project used to test the integration between UrbanAirship SDK and Bluedot Point SDK.
+A sample project used to test the integration between Airship SDK and Bluedot Point SDK.

 ## Getting started